-In the spring, we traditionally encourage parents to take measures to prevent against the summer slide, in which children lose 2-3 months of the previous year’s math learning during the long summer break.
+We traditionally encourage parents to guard against the Summer Slide, a phenomenon where children lose 2-3 months of the previous year’s math learning during the long summer break.

-Before the summer of 2020 even begins, more than 50 million U.S. families are already facing what educators are calling the “COVID slide” — the learning loss that will result from students being shut out of school for an extended period of time during the pandemic.
+Before the summer of 2020 even began, more than 50 million U.S. families are already fighting what educators are calling the “COVID slide” — the learning loss that results from students being shut out of school for an extended period of time during the pandemic.

-As the end of the academic year approaches, some schools are still struggling to fully transition their students to remote learning.
-Even in situations where schools have been able to shift quickly, the student experience is not the same as traditional classroom learning due to technology challenges, large class sizes, or the lack of consistent access to teachers.
+Many schools are still struggling to fully transition their students to remote learning.
+Even in situations where schools have been able to shift quickly, the student experience is largely inferior to traditional classroom learning due to technology challenges, large class sizes, or the lack of consistent access to teachers.
 Only a fraction of public schools offer “synchronous” instruction, which allows students to engage with educators in real time.

-Under COVID-19 lockdowns, student learning is being impacted in all academic subjects, but math is hit hardest.
-Many children have gaps in their math foundation during the best of times; trying to learn math online with a classroom of other students is an almost insurmountable challenge.
-Parents may try to help, the vast majority feel poorly equipped or too time consumed to help their child with their math studies.
+Under COVID-19 lockdowns, student learning has taken a beating in all academic subjects, but math is hit hardest.
+Most children have gaps in their math foundation even during the best of times; trying to learn math online with a classroom of other students is an almost insurmountable challenge.
+Parents may try to help, but the vast majority feel poorly equipped to help their child with their math studies.

-The resulting frustration that families experience now is more than a short-term problem; it’s a setback with long-term consequences for millions of students.
-Examining NWEA’s research, the New York Times called the COVID slide “catastrophic,” saying it could sidetrack a generation.
+The resulting frustration (and, often, tears) that families experience now is more than a short-term problem; it’s a slow-motion tragedy with long-term consequences for millions of students.
+Examining the NWEA’s research, The New York Times called the COVID slide “catastrophic,” saying it could sidetrack a generation.

 The most effective way to remediate these learning gaps is with real-time, face-to-face instruction.
-Mathnasium designed its new Mathnasium@home service to do exactly that: provide the same expert math instruction and Mathnasium Method™ as in its learning centers, through any computer.
-Mathnasium@home learning offers flexibility with a student’s schedule and is available anywhere, regardless of distance from a physical Mathnasium center.
+Mathnasium designed its new Mathnasium@home service to do exactly that: provide the same expert math instruction and Mathnasium Method™ as in our learning center, through any web-enabled computer.
+Mathnasium@home learning works with a student’s schedule and is available anywhere.

-Unlike the myriad online math learning apps and programs, Mathnasium@home provides a comprehensive assessment to pinpoint strengths and weaknesses in a student’s math skills, then develops a learning plan unique to that student.
-Working with that plan, highly trained instructors tutor students in a way that is supportive and perfectly paced, so students enjoy learning math.
+Unlike the myriad online math learning apps and programs, Mathnasium@home provides a comprehensive assessment to pinpoint strengths and weaknesses in a student’s math skills, then builds a learning plan unique to that student.
+Working with that plan, highly trained instructors tutor students in a way that’s supportive and perfectly paced, so students enjoy learning math.

 The sooner gaps in math knowledge are addressed, the less time it takes to remedy them.
 That’s why it’s important that children get live, synchronous instruction to support their virtual classroom learning as soon as possible before they fall far behind due to the COVID slide.